Applying for a Charlemont Grant

 How to apply

-Applicants are advised to take care in noting which section of the scheme (e.g. humanities or science) their application should be assigned.
+Applicants are advised to take care in noting which section of the scheme (e.g. humanities/social sciences or sciences) their application should be assigned.

 Applicants are required to register their interest here to receive a link to the application form which they must use to submit a detailed application form online via jotform, along with the following supporting material: